alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/11_report_bugs.partial.md

 To help us fix your issues please do the following:

 - Make sure you have **read this document** and checked if it answers your query.

   - Please do not log an issue before you have read all of the sections in this document.

-- Log out and log back in again (whether this is to the Turing Safe Haven SRE or the Linux data science desktop) at least once.
+- Log out of the SRE and log back in again at least once

   - Re-attempt the process leading to the bug/error at least twice.
   - We know that "turn it off and turn it back on again" is a frustrating piece of advice to receive, but in our experience it works rather well!
 (Particularly when there are lots of folks trying these steps at the same time.)
   - The multi-factor authentication step in particular is known to have quite a few gremlins.
   - If you are getting frustrated, log out of everything, turn off your computer, take a 15 minute coffee break, and then start the process from the beginning.

 - Write down a comprehensive summary of the issue.

   - A really good bug report makes it much easier to pin down what the problem is.

   Please include:

   - Your computer's operating system and operating system version.
   - Precise condition under which the error occurs.
     - What steps would someone need to take to get the exact same error?